« back to lab.rolisoft.net

 Project history

 Since I started programming, a chat application was kind of a milestone.
-A very primitive chat application can be developed by making a TCP connection and send a message through it when you press the send button on the form.
+A very primitive chat application can be developed by making a TCP connection and sending a message through it when you press the send button on the form.
 Not hard at all, but since it involves networking, it's considered stepping to the next level, if you're a complete beginner.

 I started tasting C# in the beginning of 2007.
 Writing a chat application was one of my goals, but due to the lack of knowledge at that time, that wasn't doable.
 In January 26th, 2008, I finally went for it for the first time.

-RS Chat v1
+RS Chat v1 January 26th, 2008

 The application made two TCP connections, a server and a client on both ends.
 I don't know why I did this, since TCP sockets are bidirectional.
 Probably I didn't know this then.